mdn/temp-processes/pull-requests.md

 - **Accompany code example changes with content changes:** This is important to ensure that updated examples are served correctly.
   If you're making content changes that affect how examples are used, the related code examples should also be updated.
 - **Add 'depends on'** with a link to a dependency if there are PRs that must land first (e.g., code examples in other repositories).
-- **Add a reviewer** if you know who should review your PR already, such as a team member or a topic owner.
+- **Add a reviewer:** You can add a reviewer, such as a team member or a topic owner, if you already know who should review your PR.
 - **Don't enable auto-merge.**

 ### After you open a pull request